yuki-yano/vde-notifier/README.md

 - `--dry-run`: Skips sending a notification.
 Combine with `--verbose` to print the gathered tmux metadata and focus command.
 - `--verbose`: Emits JSON logs describing notify and focus stages.

-When `--notifier swiftdialog` is selected, vde-notifier sends `dialog --notification ...` with a primary action wired to the focus command.
-Clicking the notification will restore the tmux pane; SwiftDialog does not honour custom sound names in this mode.
+When `--notifier swiftdialog` is selected, vde-notifier plays the requested sound locally and then sends `dialog --notification ...` with a primary action wired to the focus command.
+Clicking the notification will restore the tmux pane.

 Environment overrides: